 • Environmental Monitoring: Remote sensing data analysis monitors ecological changes, including deforestation, water quality, and air pollution.

-Top Data Analysis Techniques to Analyze Data
+Key Data Analysis Techniques

 1. Descriptive Statistics